 What if my neighbour will not cooperate?

-If a neighbour ignores a party wall notice then a dispute is deemed to have arisen 14 days after the notice is served.
+If a neighbour ignores a party wall notice, then a dispute is deemed to have arisen 14 days after the notice is served.
 You or your surveyor must then write to them and ask them to appoint a surveyor.
-If after a further 10 days they have not appointed a surveyor you (or your surveyor) must appoint a party wall surveyor on their behalf so that the procedure can go proceed.
+If after a further ten days they have not appointed a surveyor, you (or your surveyor) must appoint a party wall surveyor on their behalf so that the procedure can proceed.
 You cannot appoint an agreed surveyor in this instance.
-Contact us if you need help.

 Can I access next door to do my work?